 When you give employees clear instructions and the goals of the organization, they can adequately assess their projects and deadlines and stay focused on the most important things.
 If they need help or clarification on the common goal, they can come to you immediately.

 If you don’t set clear goals for them to achieve, it forces your employees to guess what their jobs entail.
 This can lead to mistakes or miscommunication, which is the last thing you want from people working for you.

 When you have open lines of communication with your employees and know their job descriptions well, a lot of stress gets taken off your shoulders because things flow smoothly around the office without a problem.

-Vartika Kashyap, the Chief Marketing Officer at ProofHub a leading team collaboration tool offers more insight on goal setting.
+Vartika Kashyap, the Chief Marketing Officer at ProofHub, a leading team collaboration tool, offers more insight into goal setting.